rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/create-software-packages/package-internals.md

 Each package consists of components, which are made up of individual executables.

 {{% notice note %}}
  **Advanced users** of rapyuta.io should note a package internally supports multiple **plans**, each which in turn contains the necessary components.
-  This feature is intended to facilitate complex usecases that require the developer to maintain the user to represent a slightly different configuration of a software package. *For more details <a href="#" onclick="javascript:FreshWidget.show();">contact support</a>.*
+This feature is intended to facilitate complex use cases that require the user to represent a slightly different configuration of a software package. *For more details <a href="#" onclick="javascript:FreshWidget.show();">contact support</a>.*
 {{% /notice %}}

 ### Executables